Nausea is the queasy feeling in the stomach which may lead to the urge to vomit.

 But, there is hope.
 Talk to your doctor about medications and treatments to ease this difficult side-effect of cancer treatment.
 If your present medications are not working, don't hesitate to mention this to your health care professionals.

 I cannot emphasize enough the importance of talking this over with your doctor.
 If the nausea becomes full-blown vomiting, you may become seriously dehydrated in a matter of hours.
 Our doctor warned us that if mom had more than 4 vomiting episodes in an hour, he needed to be called, and more than likely he would admit her to the hospital to get her stabilized.
-Fortunately, that hasn't happened yet.
-She's come close, but hasn't crossed over.
-Prayers and drugs have pulled her back from the brink on several occasions!
+This is definitely a huge concern in our cancer journey.
+And we are paying close attention to this nasty side effect!

 Don't let nausea rule your body.